 The State Securities Board is responsible for administering and enforcing the Texas Securities Act.
-The agency is overseen by a Board composed of five members appointed by the Governor, with the advice and consent of the Senate, for six-year overlapping terms.
+The agency is overseen by five Board members appointed by the Governor, with the advice and consent of the Senate, for six-year overlapping terms.
 The Board adopts and periodically updates rules to ensure that investors are adequately protected and that unreasonable burdens on legitimate capital-raising activities are avoided.
 The Board appoints a Securities Commissioner who serves at its pleasure and serves as the agency's chief administrative officer and supervises the day-to-day activities of the staff.

 Read more about the Securities Board and the Agency's functions on our Agency Overview page.